 Your computer isn’t connecting using modern encryption protocols

-Some older operating systems or older versions of operating systems do not support modern encryption (TLS 1.2), which can cause issues connecting to our servers sometimes.
+Some older operating systems or older versions of operating systems do not support modern encryption (TLS 1.2), which can sometimes cause issues relating to our servers.

-If you’re using Windows XP, Windows Vista or Windows 7 you may have problems connecting because those operating systems either don’t or need to be configured to support modern encryption protocols.
-Because Windows XP and Windows Vista are very old now there is no solution other than to upgrade to Windows 10.
-For Windows 7 you can force the use of TLS 1.2, however, it’s still best to upgrade to Windows 10.
+If you’re using Windows XP, Windows Vista or Windows 7, you may have problems connecting because those operating systems either don’t or need to be configured to support modern encryption protocols.
+Because Windows XP and Windows Vista are ancient now, there is no solution other than to upgrade to Windows 10.
+For Windows 7, you can force the use of TLS 1.2.
+However, it’s still best to upgrade to Windows 10.

-Any version of Mac OSX 10.9 (Mavericks) or newer supports modern encryption standards, whereas 10.8 (Mountain Lion) and older do not and you may run into problems.
-Typically, you can update Mac OSX to a newer version that does support TLS 1.2.
+Any version of Mac OSX 10.9 (Mavericks) or newer supports modern encryption standards, whereas 10.8 (Mountain Lion) and older do not, and you may run into problems.
+Typically, you can update Mac OSX to a newer version that supports TLS 1.2.

-Note, you may also need to update Mac Mail to the latest version as well, to ensure TLS 1.2 is being used.
+Note that you may also need to update Mac Mail to the latest version to ensure TLS 1.2 is being used.

 Our support on issues using this software is limited – we’re happy to verify you’ve put everything in the right place.
-Please submit an eTicket through to our technical support team with screenshots of the configurations you applied as per this article and we will let you know if anything has been missed.
+Please submit an eTicket to our technical support team with screenshots of the configurations you applied per this article, and we will let you know if anything has been missed.